hashicorp/terraform-provider-vsphere/website/docs/r/host_virtual_switch.html.markdown

 * `name` - (Required) The name of the virtual switch.
 Forces a new resource if changed.
-* `host_system_id` - (Required) The managed object ID of the host to set the virtual switch up on.
+* `host_system_id` - (Required) The [managed object ID][docs-about-morefs] of
+  the host to set the virtual switch up on.
 Forces a new resource if changed.
 * `mtu` - (Optional) The maximum transmission unit (MTU) for the virtual switch.
 Default: `1500`.
 * `number_of_ports` - (Optional) The number of ports to create with this virtual switch.
 Default: `128`.

+[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ~> **NOTE:** Changing the port count requires a reboot of the host.
 Terraform will not restart the host for you.